jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 At this stage, the spikes don’t have any real meaning.
 The inputs and weights are all randomly initialized, and no training has taken place.
-But the spikes should appear to be propagating from the first layer through to the output!
-If you’re seeing no spikes, then you might have just been unlucky in the weight initialization lottery - you might want to try re-running the last four code-blocks.
+But the spikes should appear to be propagating from the first layer through to the output.
+If you are not seeing any spikes, then you might have been unlucky in the weight initialization lottery - you might want to try re-running the last four code-blocks.

-We can also use ``spikeplot.spike_count`` to generate a spike counter of the output layer.
+``spikeplot.spike_count`` can create a spike counter of the output layer.
 The following animation will take some time to generate.